 This made use of my Thermo-server which was much more convenient to use than the yogurt maker.

-I separated some of the yoghurt out when it had IMG_0173_thumb1reached “Greek-Style” consistency.
+I separated some of the yoghurt out when it had reached “Greek-Style” consistency.
 I used it to make beef stroganoff and guacamole.
 I try to use Greek-Style yoghurt whenever I can in lieu of sour-cream.
 Honey loved it.
 I also popped some on a plate and drizzled honey and almonds over it for dessert and Honey enjoyed that too.

 I also made yogurt cheese which we used on toast with salami, tomatoes and olives and I added Italian herbs to make a cracker dip.